 The quantitative ER score by RT-PCR has been shown to be a strong predictor of tamoxifen benefit5 in node-negative patients.
 While the Recurrence Score result and corresponding average rate of distant recurrence accounts for this effect of tamoxifen (in addition to the tumor’s fundamental prognosis), the single-gene ER score may also help clarify the magnitude of tamoxifen benefit.

 How your patient’s score is generated

 The Breast Recurrence Score test is a genomic test—that measures the expression of cancer-related genes in your patient’s tumor.
 Your patient’s score is based on the expression of 21 specific genes from tumor tissue removed during the surgery or core biopsy.
 Looking at the expression of this unique set of genes the score provides important information about how likely your patient’s cancer is to return and the likelihood of benefit from chemotherapy.

 Getting the results

-More than 90% of Recurrence Score results are available within two weeks from the date the specimen is received in the Genomic Health lab.
+Most Recurrence Score results are available within two weeks from the date the specimen is received in the Exact Sciences lab.
 You can access the results through the online physician portal or receive the report by fax.